webflo/themekey/README.txt

     Value:  array()
             - path      => Router path to register (required)
             - callbacks => Load (and/or match) callback (required)
-              (the callback function can set the 'theme' element in $item directly) Callback arguments:
+              (the callback function can set the 'theme' element in $params array directly, which will be applied) Callback arguments:
               - $item:    array of elements associated with the path/callback
               - $params:  array of parameters available for load callback